 The scalenes act as accessory muscles of respiration and perform flexion at the neck.

 In this article, we shall look at the anatomy of the scalene muscles – their attachments, function, innervation and clinical importance.

-The anterior scalene muscle lies on the lateral aspect of the neck, deep to the prominent sternocleidomastoid muscle.
+The anterior scalene muscle is located deep to the sternocleidomastoid on the lateral aspect of the neck.

 - Function: Elevation of the first rib.
 Ipsilateral contraction causes ipsilateral lateral flexion of the neck, and bilateral contraction causes anterior flexion of the neck.